 “Oh, get this, she-”

 “Let’s go okay!”
-Kukis instantly clamped her hand over Q’s mouth and began to drag her down into the dark depths below.
+Kukis quickly clamped her hand over Q’s mouth and began to drag her down into the dark depths below.
 A half-second later Lily reacted and hastily threw the piece of paper in her hand back towards the alleyway.
 As the paper flew through the air she made a few movements with her hands and the paper suddenly expanded to create a large wall that completely covered the entrance to the underground corridor.
 A few moments later the wall became slightly transparent and she could see through the other side, and upon seeing this Q’s eyes began to sparkle with interest.

 Despite her excitement Q remained silent and patiently let herself be carried by Kukis.
 The trio descended down the long corridor with only the light from Lily’s lantern as illumination.
 After a minute of walking another light source revealed itself at the end of the corridor, and once they got halfway there Lily bowed to Q and Kukis, then returned to the entrance.
 The rest of the way was traveled mostly in silence, which was then broken by Q.